• Home

 Pit Boss Cedar Plank Salmon Ingredients

-• Butter– This will need to be sliced thin for placing on the Salmon Fillets before smoking.
+- Butter– This needs to be sliced thin for placing on the Salmon Fillets before smoking.

 You will need Cedar Planks, I grabbed mine at Walmart (like these here), or you can get them on Amazon.